akshitj1/grpc-interface/README.md

-# Api contracts for Dealshare Microservices
+# Api contracts for gRpc Microservices

 This is a central library for all Api contracts between microservices.